Skip to content

 What Causes Eczema & Can We Cure It?

-The most important thing to remember is that eczema and its symptoms are different for everyone, but the most common complaint is itchiness.
-The itch can range from mild to moderate.
 But in some cases, it can become much worse, and you might develop extremely inflamed skin.
-Sometimes the itch gets so bad that people scratch until it bleeds, which can make eczema worse.
+Sometimes, the itch gets so bad that people scratch until it bleeds, making eczema worse.
 This is called the “itch-scratch cycle.”
+Eczema can also cause a burning sensation, especially in cases like contact dermatitis.

 Common symptoms: